Out of My Mind (novel): Summary

 When Melody enters fifth grade, she becomes frustrated by the difficulty of communicating her wants and needs to those around her.
 She eventually learns of and gets a communication device that allows her to talk with other people.
-At school, her new teacher starts an inclusion program that allows special needs students to participate in the standard classes.
+At school, her new teacher starts an inclusion program that allows disabled students to participate in the standard classes.
 Melody also gets a dedicated aide, Catherine, who accompanies her throughout most of her school days.
 Melody befriends Rose Spencer but is bullied by two girls named Molly and Claire, who believe that her disability makes her dumber than them.
 Melody joins a trivia team known as the Whiz Kids, and she gets a perfect score on the practice test.
 She then participates in the qualifying exam to be part of the trivia competition and once again, surprises everyone when she makes the team.

-On the day the group is to fly to Washington, Melody learns that her noon flight has been canceled due to snow, but that the rest of the team flew the 9:00 am flight without her.
+On the day the group is to fly to Washington, D.C., Melody learns that her noon flight has been canceled due to snow, but that the rest of the team flew the 9:00 AM flight without her.
 The following day Melody insists on going to school, despite the fact that her mother is tired and frustrated.
 As she and her mother get her ready for school, Melody realizes that Penny has slipped out of the house.
 Melody hits and kicks at her mother, trying to warn her that Penny is outside and is actually in the path of the car, but her mother fails to understand, resulting in Penny being hit and injured.
 Melody feels guilty for not being able to warn her mother but learns that Penny will recover.
 On Monday, Melody's class apologizes for their lack of consideration towards her by giving her the ninth-place trophy that they won, hoping to reconcile with her.
 However, Melody laughs at them, breaks the trophy, and heads out of the room.
-The next day, she and Catherine begin work on her autobiography, which begins with the first few lines of the book.
+The next day, she and Catherine begin work on her autobiography project for school, which begins with the first few lines of the book.